scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-5/index.md

 In the code above, we grab the 2nd to last card from the `discardPile` in our `Solitaire` game state.
 If there is no card, we update the bottom discard pile Card Image game object to not be visible, and if a card is found, we then update the `frame` to show the correct card texture.

-If you save your code changes and view the game in the browser, if we fill up the cards in our discard pile and play cards from the discard pile, we should see that the bottom card is updated to have the correct card image.
+If you save your code changes and view the game in the browser, if we fill up the cards in the discard pile and play cards from the discard pile, you should see that the bottom card is updated to have the correct card image.

 ![Updated discard piles](./images/solitaire-phaser-3-tutorial-4-5.gif)